-Dr. Dunson
+Dr. Walter Dunson

 • Lindamood-Bell’s Phoneme Sequencing Program for Reading, Spelling, and Speech